maitesin/website/content/blog/2023-05-25-go-embed-for-migrations.md

 There are multiple way to benefit from this amazing feature, from packing your whole webapp with all its assets, to have binaries containing their DB migrations to always have the correct DB schema to interact with it.

 *Note: I do not recommend to serve all webapp assets from the binary for webapps with high traffic load.
-Using Nginx, or a CDN would be way better.*
+Using Nginx, or a CDN would be a better way to do it.*

 ## Go-Migrate to run migrations